TroelsMortensen/CodeLabs/Tutorials/EfcSetupIntro/004 Add DbContext.md

 ﻿# Add DbContext
 The DbContext subclass is your gateway to the database.
+On second semester, you may have had a DatabaseManager class, which handled all interactions with the database.\
+Maybe you applied DAO pattern, and had multiple DatabaseManagers.\
+The DbContext has a similar responsibility.

+The EFC package you have added to the project includes a class called `DbContext`.
+This is an abstract class, and you need to create a subclass of it to use it.

+The DbContext contains a bunch of useful methods, which we can either use or override.

+First, we need to sub-class the DbContext.\
-Create such a class, call it whatever you want. `AppContext` is a good start.
+Create a new class, call it whatever you want. `AppContext` is a good start.

+#### Edit:
+I've learned, that there is another existing class called AppContext, which sometimes causes conflicts.
+Maybe another name is better, like `BookstoreContext`.
+My examples, though, will still use the AppContext name.

 Here's the initial class.